tm4gic/Capstone_STCK_sentiment/README.md

 ## Conclusion
 Having a 65% accuracy in predicting stock movement based only on tweet sentiments is a great start, but I would not recommend this model.
 Additional tuning and evaluation needs to be performed.
 I would like to overlay reddit posts (WSB) and other outside sources in order to assess the sensitivity.
 This analysis can also be applied to a number of other volatile stocks.

-Finally, I overlayed the stock price of TESLA with Robintrack (https://robintrack.net/), which provides information on Robinhood users and their holdings of certain stocks.
+Finally, I overlaid the stock price of TESLA with Robintrack (https://robintrack.net/), which provides information on Robinhood users and their holdings of certain stocks.
 Eventually I want to use this information to analyze how retail traders react to negative and positive sentiments regarding a stock.

 ![image](https://user-images.githubusercontent.com/83128139/133505583-58d0a0e5-f430-4ceb-8c38-7c2284491e19.png)